Car audio for the first-time buyer

 In most vehicles, it's a relatively easy job to remove the factory stereo from your dash and replace it with an aftermarket stereo (aka "receiver" or "head unit").
 In many cars, the stereo pops right out with the aid of simple tools; in other cars, you might have to remove a section of the dash.

-When you purchase your new gear from Crutchfield, we include our one-of-kind MasterSheet™ instructions.
+When you purchase your new gear from Crutchfield, we include our one-of-a-kind MasterSheet™ instructions.
 These illustrated, step-by-step installation guides will show you everything you need to do to replace your stereo and speakers.
-You'll also get access to our tech support team if you need help along the way.
-As a Crutchfield customer, you get free tech support help for the life of the gear, and it's available toll-free by phone seven days a week.
+And as a Crutchfield customer, you'll also get access to our tech support team if you need help along the way.
+That help is available is available toll-free by phone seven days a week, for the life of the gear.

 To get started, use our vehicle selector tool to find out which stereos fit your car.